PSL Points Table 2017

 In the first match of the playoffs, Quetta Gladiators managed to overcome Peshawar Zalmi by a solitary run after they grabbed three wickets from the final three deliveries to cause an upset.
 Karachi were bowled out cheaply in the second playoffs game but came back strongly to dismiss Islamabad United for a sub-100 score to march into the second Qualifier.
 Peshawar Zalmi hammered a 180-plus score in the third Qualifier and while Chris Gayle and Kieron Pollard batted with some aggression in reply, they failed to push the Kings through.

 PSL Format & Points System

 The PSL will have a format that is resonant with the other T20 formats adopted by the cricketing countries elsewhere.
-The 5 teams will play each other twice (home and away) and the winner of every match gets two points.
+Till last year, the five teams played against each other twice (home and away) and the winner of every match got two points.

 In case of abandonment, both teams will get 1 point apiece.
 At the end of this stage, the top four teams will qualify for the semi-final matches.
 The winners of the two semi-finals will face-off in the final on February 24 to determine the ultimate winner of the tournament.

 PSL will follow the rules and regulation laid down by ICC which are also followed by other cricket leagues.

 Points will be awarded as follows during the group stage:

 - 2 points will be awarded for a win.